cloudinary-community/gatsby-source-cloudinary/CONTRIBUTING.md

 - Write your title and description following the **[conventional commit](https://www.conventionalcommits.org/en/v1.0.0/)** standard.
   - If unsure, use a clear title, and a maintainer will help you follow the conventional commit standard

-- Your individual commits will be squashed into one commit with the Pull Request title and description as the commit message.
+- We will squash all your commits into one commit with the Pull Request title and description as the commit message.

 A maintainer will review your Pull Request in the style of [Conventional Comments](https://conventionalcomments.org/).

 - If we request changes, make those changes.

-As soon as we merge your Pull Request, a new plugin version will be automatically [released](#release-process).
+As soon as we merge your Pull Request, the new plugin version will [auto-release](#release-process).

-### Improving The Documentation
+### Improving Our Documentation

 - We cover "how you use the plugin" in the [readme](https://github.com/cloudinary-devs/gatsby-source-cloudinary/blob/main/README.md).
-- We cover "how you contribute" in this document you read now.
+- The text you read now cover "how you contribute".

-Please improve both.
+Please improve both this text and our readme.

 You may follow the guide for [Your First Code Contribution](#your-first-code-contribution) or make changes directly from Github.

 - [Edit the README.md](https://github.com/cloudinary-devs/gatsby-source-cloudinary/edit/main/README.md) directly on Github
-- [Edit the CONTRIBUTING.md](https://github.com/cloudinary-devs/gatsby-source-cloudinary/edit/main/CONTRIBUTING.md) (this document) directly on Github
+- [Edit the CONTRIBUTING.md](https://github.com/cloudinary-devs/gatsby-source-cloudinary/edit/main/CONTRIBUTING.md) (this text) directly on Github

 &nbsp;